Want to have a better online experience without advertisements and sneaky tracking codes that invade your privacy and monitor your activities?

 I have Pi Hole and DNS Over HTTPS, can I improve my privacy even more?

 If you decide to setup Unbound, then make sure to disable caching and DNSSEC validation.
-These are taken care of by Unbound and duplication can slow things down.
+Due to some existing DNSSEC bugs in dnsmasq, the developers recommend not using Pi-Hole DNSSEC with unbound or Cloudflared.
 You can disable DNSSEC using the Pi Hole admin dashboard (Settings -> DNS).
 Disabling Pi Hole caching requires setting the cache size to 0 in /etc/dnsmasq.d/01-pihole.conf, as described here.

 If you see ads on some devices and not on some then try rebooting your router first to renew DHCP leases.
 If you still continue to see ads, then the DNS server IP may be hardcoded on the device (eg. Chromecast).
 Some allow you to change it and some do not.
 Look through your device's network or DNS settings to check if can change your DNS IP to your PiHole's IP or even better your internet gateway's (since you have already configured this to run through PiHole).